 The Company has adopted a stock option plan whereby the Company can grant stock options to directors, officers, employees and consultants to acquire up to 10% of the issued and outstanding share capital of the Company from time to time.

-There were no options granted during the year ended June 30, 2016 and three months ended September 30, 2016.
+There were no options granted during the years ended June 30, 2017 and 2016.